SEVERAL PROVISIONS UNITED FAMILY ADVOCATES PRESSED ARE IN THE LATEST HOUSE VERSION OF CAPTA (PASSING THE HOUSE ON MAY 20, 2019!

 UFA submitted detailed recommendations for changes to CAPTA on February 6, 2019.
 Read our proposal here.

-Here is the press release Rep. Gwen Moore, lead sponsor, put out today (June 27, 2018).
-We are actively working identify potential co-sponsors for these measures and will be doing outreach to our allies over the next several months.
+Here is the press release Rep. Gwen Moore, lead sponsor, put out on June 27, 2018).

 Here is United Family Advocates' Press Release: